Fannon/mobo-documentation/getting-started.md

 $ cd projectName
 $ mobo --init
 ```
+Please note that mobo will display errors if no upload settings have been set.
+See Configuration.

+#### Run mobo
 Mobo runs in interactive mode by default.
 It supports several command line options.

 ```sh